SplitRatioScheduler/SplitRatioEstimatorWebsite/index.md

 #### Steps
 If you have the pre-requisites and want to participate in this study, please follow these steps:

-1. Click on the "Download APK" button to download the apk file.
+1. Click on the "Download APK File" button to download the apk file.
 You can either directly download the apk file to your cell phone or download it through a computer and then move it to the cell phone.

 2. Install the apk file on your Android cell phone.
 You might need to allow apps to be installed from unknown sources for this step to work.